1977 American League Championship Series: Game 1

 The visiting Royals jumped on the sore-shouldered Don Gullett early and never looked back.
 Hal McRae hit a two-run home run in the first and Freddie Patek had a two-run double in the second.
-John Mayberry hit a two-run home run off of Dick Tidrow in the third.
+John Mayberry hit a two-run home run off Dick Tidrow in the third.
 Thurman Munson provided the Yankee runs in the third with a two-run home run of his own, but that was the only blemish on a pitching gem by Paul Splittorff.
 Splittorff went eight strong innings and Doug Bird closed it in the ninth.
-Al Cowens added a home run for the Royals in the eighth off of Tidrow.
+Al Cowens added a home run for the Royals in the eighth off Tidrow.

 Game 2

 The Royals had hopes of putting the Yankees down 2–0 going back to KC, and for a while that appeared possible.
 Beating new-found Yankees' ace Ron Guidry would be a tough task.
 The Royals scraped a run in the third when Freddie Patek drove in Darrell Porter with a sacrifice fly.

 Royals' starter Andy Hassler had a shutout going for four innings, but Cliff Johnson broke the drought with a home run in the fifth.
 The Yankees took a 2–1 lead in the same inning when Willie Randolph singled, Hassler balked him to second, and Bucky Dent drove him home with a single.

 Hard base-running helped the Royals tie it in the sixth inning.
 Patek led off with a double and Hal McRae walked.
 The next batter, George Brett, grounded to Graig Nettles, who threw to Randolph at second to force McRae.
 McRae, however, barreled into Randolph with a body-block, breaking up the double play attempt and enabling Patek to score the tying run.

 McRae's aggressive ploy seemed to ignite the Yankees in their half of the sixth.
-Thurman Munson singled with one out off of Hassler, then Lou Piniella singled with two outs off of Mark Littell.
+Thurman Munson singled with one out off Hassler, then Lou Piniella singled with two outs off Mark Littell.
 Johnson doubled in a run and after an intentional walk, an error by Brett on a Randolph grounder allowed two more runs to score to make it 5–2.
-Randolph also had an RBI single in the eighth off of Little.
+Randolph also had an RBI single in the eighth off Little.

 Meanwhile, Guidry stymied the Royals, pitching a complete game and allowing the Royals only three hits and the two runs.